arcadiapage/arcadiapage.github.io/_drafts/using-lists-to-be-a-more-organized-infp-writer.md

 One note about reading this book: don't be overwhelmed by her list suggestions.
 Lists can grow new lists on their own.
 The key is to look at each entry in your list as having the potential of becoming a whole new list.
 With this kind of approach, you will create a collection of lists that fit your needs because they are based on other lists that you have made.

 I recommend reading [**L'art de la Liste** ](https://bookshop.org/a/8232/9781409182917)if you are a writer who is struggling to manage all the information that naturally comes from being a writer.

+## Have a question related to a specific blog post?
+[I'll be happy do a 15 minute video chat session to discuss one (or 2) of your questions.](https://www.buymeacoffee.com/arcadiapage/e/1001)